wakujs/waku/README.md

 };
 ```

+TODO: mention these are for handling "unexpected errors" for last resort.
+TODO: mention on production, the error are obfuscated on client to avoid revealing server internal.

 If you customize the root element (see [Root element](#root-element)), you should add your own error boundary there, as Waku's default root error boundary is included in the default root element.

 ## Metadata